This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

 - Thoroughly wash the potatoes.

-- Drain the potatoes, return them to the pot, and set aside for a minute to let them dry a little.
+- Drain the potatoes and let them stand in the colander for a few minutes to dry out a little.

 - Add the hot potatoes to the dill mixture and toss to coat.
 Taste and adjust the seasonings, if needed.
 Serve warm or at room temperature.